pyprojectx/pyprojectx/README.md

 ```

 ## Uninstall / cleaning up
-To clean up everything that was installed via pyprojectx, just delete the _.pyprojectx_ directory in your home directory.
+Delete the _.pyprojectx_ directory in your project's root.

 ## Why yet another tool when we already have pipx etc.?
 * As Python noob I had hard times setting up a project and building existing projects